-Bacterial gastroenteritis tends to develop as the result of poor hygiene.
-You can get it after close contact with animals, or it can result from consuming food or water that has been contaminated with bacteria (or the toxic substances they produce).
+Bacterial gastroenteritis can result from poor hygiene.
+Infection can also occur after coming in close contact with animals or consuming food or water that has been contaminated with bacteria (or the toxic substances they produce).

 Numerous kinds of bacteria can cause gastroenteritis, including:

-- staphylococcus (found in dairy products, meat, and eggs)
+- staphylococcus, which is found in dairy products, meat, and eggs

-- shigella (associated with water and found in swimming pools)
+- shigella, which is associated with water and found in swimming pools

-- salmonella (found in meat, dairy products, and eggs)
+- salmonella, which is found in meat, dairy products, and eggs

-If your immune system is suppressed by an existing illness or treatment, you are more at risk of bacterial gastroenteritis.
-Your risk may also be increased if you take drugs that decrease the acidity inside your stomach.
+If you have a weak immune system due to an existing condition or treatment, you may have a higher risk of bacterial gastroenteritis.
+The risk also increases if you take drugs that decrease the acidity in your stomach.

-Incorrect handling of food tends to raise the risk of bacterial gastroenteritis.
-If food is undercooked, stored at room temperature for too long, or insufficiently reheated, bacteria in it will survive and may even multiply more quickly.
-Some bacteria produce harmful substances known as toxins.
-And these toxins carry on after the reheating process even when the bacteria themselves do not.
+Handling food incorrectly can also raise your risk of bacterial gastroenteritis.
+If food is undercooked, stored at room temperature for too long, or insufficiently reheated, bacteria can survive and multiply quickly.
+Bacteria can produce harmful substances known as toxins.
+These toxins may remain after the reheating process.

-The symptoms you experience may vary according to the type of bacteria causing your infection, but they could include:
+The symptoms of bacterial gastroenteritis may vary depending on the type of bacteria causing your infection.
+The symptoms may include: